 Of course, numerous Isaac Asimov works have been mentioned as film projects over the years, including The End of Eternity and Asimovs Lucky Starr juveniles.
 Foundation has often been mentioned as a film project but has defeated many, the problem largely being that it is not one story but a collection of several, spanning a vast period of galactic history.
 (It would make a fabulous mini-series some day).
 The most famous of these planned projects was an adaptation of I, Robot written by Harlan Ellison, which was for a time announced under director Irvin Kershner, director of The Empire Strikes Back (1980) circa 1980.
 The film never emerged and Harlan Ellison later serialised the script in Asimovs and then published it in book form as I, Robot: The Illustrated Screenplay (1995).
 The Harlan Ellison script is highly regarded and is certainly more faithful to the book than this version.
 The problem with any film is that the book is not a single novel but a fixup composed of nine short stories.
 Harlan Ellison at least makes Susan Calvin into a more central character and tells several of the stories in a series of flashbacks.
 (There was also the hit album I, Robot (1978) from The Alan Parsons Project, loosely based on Asimovs books.
 Subsequent to Asimovs death in 1992, his estate authorised a series of novels set in the Robot universe).

 All of which brings us to I, Robot 2004.
 One approached the film with equal parts excitement and dismay.
 First there was the credit on the poster that informed us the film was merely suggested by the book by Isaac Asimov.
 Here one learns that the film originally began as a script for a movie named Hardwired, written by screenwriter Jeff Vintar, that was originally developed under Bryan Singer, director of X-Men (2000).
 The project was then taken on at 20th Century Fox who had acquired the rights to the Isaac Asimov book and requested that Jeff Vintars screenplay be retailored to fit the title of the book.
 Vintar had promisingly co-written the script for the excellent Final Fantasy: The Spirits Within (2001).
 However, the screenplay was then assigned to Akiva Goldsman for an overhaul, which made hopes for the project sink entirely.
-Goldsman may have won an Oscar for his adaptation of the blandly overrated A Beautiful Mind (2001) but elsewhere has created a trail of destruction whenever he has touched genre material as writer or occasionally producer of the likes of Batman Forever (1995), the unmentionable Batman & Robin (1997), Lost in Space (1998), Practical Magic (1998), Jonah Hex (2010), Rings (2017) and the subsequent Will Smith genre films I Am Legend (2007) and Hancock (2008), as well as the terrible tv mini-series adaptation of another classic science-fiction novel, Arthur C. Clarkes Childhoods End (2015).
+Goldsman may have won an Oscar for his adaptation of the blandly overrated A Beautiful Mind (2001) but elsewhere has created a trail of destruction whenever he has touched genre material as writer or occasionally producer of the likes of Batman Forever (1995), the unmentionable Batman & Robin (1997), Lost in Space (1998), Practical Magic (1998), Jonah Hex (2010), The Dark Tower (2017), Rings (2017) and the subsequent Will Smith genre films I Am Legend (2007) and Hancock (2008), as well as the terrible tv mini-series adaptation of another classic science-fiction novel, Arthur C. Clarkes Childhoods End (2015).

 On the other hand, one gained hope from the fact that in the directors chair was Alex Proyas.
 The Egyptian-born, Australian resident Alex Proyas was a music video director who has first made the obscure arty post-holocaust film Spirits of the Air, Gremlins of the Clouds (1989) and then went onto the soaring screen adaptation of The Crow (1994) and Dark City (1998), which is probably the single finest science-fiction film of the 1990s.
 He followed I, Robot with Knowing (2009) about a time capsule that offers predictions of the future, and Gods of Egypt (2016).
 Mindedly, when it comes to adapting classic works of science-fiction literature, to Alex Proyass disfavour, he also lent his name as executive producer to the abortion made of Philip Jose Farmers books with the mini-series Riverworld (2003).